gab8192/Obsidian/README.md

 # Obsidian
 A top tier UCI chess engine written in c++, that I started developing in april 2023.

+As of 18 July 2024, Obsidian is the 3rd strongest engine at 10+1s, after Stockfish and Torch.
+(Ipmanchess rating 3549)

 ### Neural network